acestronautical/bookcover-js/README.md

 ![Application Screenshot](bookcover-js-screenshot.png)

  Bookcover-js is a web application that allows users to generate penguin clothbound classics style book covers with their own SVG images.
-The generated covers are also presented in SVG format suitable for use with a cricut or silhoutte or other cutting plotter.
+The generated covers may be saved in either SVG or PNG format for use with cricut, silhoutte, or other cutting plotters.

 click --> [HERE](https://acestronautical.github.io/bookcover-js/) <-- to use

+## Tips and Gotchas

+* For import into cricut design space PNG is preferred at the moment
+* Silhoutte Studio works well with the provided SVG, and should size correctly on import
+* When more than two images have been uploaded the image placement selection becomes random
+* The gap between the covers and borders is 1/20th the overall cover width is not curently settable
+* Font selection is based on your installed system fonts in this order:
+    * Adobe Garamond Pro, EB Garamond, Garamond, Cormorant Garamond, Libre Baskerville, Crimson Text, Georgia, Palatino, Book Antiqua, Times New Roman, Baskerville, serif
+* Image sizing attempts to scale correctly using 72 DPI or 72 PPI (not 96)

 ## Offline Usage